 Tom Stammers is a cultural historian of France in the long nineteenth century.
 His forthcoming book Collection, Recollection, Revolution: Scavenging the Past in Nineteenth-Century Paris explores the politics of collecting, the art market and cultural heritage in post-revolutionary France.
 His next major project concerns the experience of French dynasties in exile and the dispersion and recuperation of the royal patrimony.
 Tom is also editing a volume of essays on the art historian Francis Haskell's inquiries into nineteenth-century taste, arising from a conference he organized at St John's College, Oxford and the Ashmolean in 2015.
 Parallel research projects include connoisseurship in the nineteenth-century Louvre and the historiography of 1789 in interwar France.
-He is a regular contributor and feature writer for the arts magazine Apollo, and is co-curating a forthcoming exhibition at the Bowes Museum on 'The Allure of Napoleon'.
+He is a regular contributor and feature writer for the arts magazine Apollo, and in January 2017 co-curated an exhibition at the Bowes Museum on 'The Allure of Napoleon'.

 Tom is interested in a wide range of historiographical and theoretical controversies related to eighteenth and nineteenth-century Europe.

 - Counter-Revolutionary Thought and Culture c.1789-1900

 - Heritage and Historical Consciousness